barimale/christmas-secret-gifter-api/README.md

 # Todos
-check why constraints and objectives are used locally only. maybe because it is implemented in the second step
+check why constraints and objectives - maybe not needed to use local refs for them as it doesn't look meaningfully.
-?

 # Mini-server configuration
 ```